 ReceptivaDx™ is an immunohistochemistry test that helps identify inflammatory conditions of the endometrium, most often associated with endometriosis, including silent endometriosis where no symptoms are obvious.
 The test provides enhanced screening for all stages of endometriosis and other conditions that interfere with implantation and endometrial receptivity.
 This is the first test for endometriosis with high sensitivity (93%) and specificity (96%).
-It is especially useful for women with unexplained infertility or IVF failure.
+It is especially useful for women with unexplained infertility, IVF failure, or limited embryo reserves.

-While other tests evaluate the quality of embryos or determine optimal embryo transfer windows, only ReceptivaDx can accurately detect inflammatory conditions on the uterine lining.
+While other tests evaluate the quality of embryos or determine optimal embryo transfer windows, only ReceptivaDx can accurately detect inflammatory conditions on the uterine lining, the most common endometrial issue impacting fertility success.
 The results can help indicate what is likely causing implantation issues.

 The test specifically identifies BCL6, a protein biomarker associated with inflammation.
-BCL6 is dramatically over-expressed in women with endometriosis, which makes it a likely candidate for the cause of progesterone resistance that contributes to implantation problems and unexplained infertility.
+BCL6 is dramatically over-expressed in women with endometriosis, the most likely inflammatory condition causing implantation problems and unexplained infertility.
 Progesterone is required for a normal pregnancy, so a protein that interferes with progesterone action would explain much about the problems encountered in women with endometriosis.

 When to use ReceptivaDx

-Recommendations on when to use our test clinically center around proven failure histories, but the test also should be considered in women with limited embryo reserves or limited financial means to cover multiple IVF cycles.
+Recommendations on when to use our test clinically center around proven failure histories including recurrent pregnancy losses (miscarriages), but the test also should be considered in women with limited embryo reserves or limited financial means to cover multiple IVF cycles.
 Here are a few instances where the ReceptivaDx test would be appropriate:

 Women with unexplained infertility